telerik/kendo-ui-core/docs/controls/navigation/tabstrip/how-to/initiliaze-grid-in-tabstrip.md

 ---
-title: Initialize the Grid
+title: Initialize Grids in TabStrips
-page_title: Initialize the Grid | Kendo UI TabStrip Widget
+page_title: Initialize Grids in TabStrips | Kendo UI TabStrip Widget
 description: "Learn how to initialize the Grid inside the Kendo UI TabStrip by resizing it according to the dimensions of its container."
 slug: initialize_thegrid_tabstrip_widget
 ---

-# Initialize the Grid
+# Initialize Grids in TabStrips

 The example below demonstrates how to use the `activate` event when initializing the Grid within the TabStrip so as it is resized according to the dimensions of its container.